tendermint/coding/README.md

 - version bump when merge to master
 - PR/ISSUE/CONTRIBUTING files/templates
 - a CODEOWNERS file (in `.github`) showing who gets to do what
+- a LICENSE file and adherence to that license in the source code (e.g., file headers)

 Support, or "minor" repos have more flexibility in the process.
 Have a gander to see how they each operate.